 - Consideration for timing the procurement based on other projects (e.g., if the agency is procuring and deploying OBUs on fleet vehicles, or other construction activities near the CI). - Industry availability of CI components, such as RSUs, RTCM sources.
-Note that some CI components may have a very long delivery time. - The potential need for upgrades (or replacements) to the signal controller at the intersection. - FCC licensing processes and procedures.
+Historically, some CI components have had a long delivery time; consider communicating with vendors and IOO peers to be aware of the current supply chain. - The potential need for upgrades (or replacements) to the signal controller at the intersection. - FCC licensing processes and procedures.
 At the time this Guidance was created, a final C-V2X licensing process has yet to be defined.
-Once defined, the response time of the FCC will not be known until industry experiences with the new process are documented. - Vehicle verification processes are yet to be defined but may introduce delay in finalizing CIs.
+Once defined, the response time of the FCC will not be known until industry experiences with the new process are documented. - SCMS provider validation processes are yet to be defined but may introduce delay in finalizing Cls.

-- When defining a schedule, work with other IOOs in the industry (e.g., through groups like the CV PFS, AASHTO CAT Working Group, ITE, etc.) to understand current time schedules for aspects such as FCC licensing, RSU product availability, and vehicle verification processes. - Include contingency plans, or at least have options available in case the CI deployment is delayed for any reason and interferes with other activities. - Consider the realistic deployment timeline when procuring equipment with warranties to avoid situations such as a device being received and the warranty starting months (or years) before field deployment can occur. - Determine what field installations can be performed before bench testing is completed (e.g., final installation of the RSU should follow bench testing, but the mount and communications may be installed earlier to accommodate timelines.
+- When defining a schedule, work with other IOOs in the industry (e.g., through groups like the CV PFS, AASHTO CAT Working Group, ITE, etc.) to understand current time schedules for aspects such as FCC licensing, RSU product availability, and SCMS provider validation processes. - Include contingency plans or at least have options available in case the CI deployment is delayed for any reason and interferes with other activities. - Consider the realistic deployment timeline when procuring equipment with warranties to avoid situations such as a device being received and the warranty starting months (or years) before field deployment can occur. - Determine what field installations can be performed before bench testing is completed (e.g., final installation of the RSU should follow bench testing, but the mount and communications may be installed earlier to accommodate timelines.